pydata/pydata-sphinx-theme/docs/contributing.rst

 These steps use the Spanish language as an example.
 To translate the theme to another language, replace ``es`` with the language's two-letter lowercase `ISO 639-1 code <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`__.

 #.
-If the language's code matches no sub-directory of the `pydata_sphinx_theme/locale <https://github.com/pydata/pydata-sphinx-theme/tree/master/pydata_sphinx_theme/locale>`__ directory, initialize the language's message catalog:
+If the language's code matches no sub-directory of the `pydata_sphinx_theme/locale <https://github.com/pydata/pydata-sphinx-theme/tree/master/pydata_sphinx_theme/locale>`__ directory, initialize the language's message catalog (PO file):

    .. code-block:: bash